48 Hours in Jenner on the California Coast

 Brunch at Café Aquatica

-Start your day at Café Aquatica, a charming roadside retreat for a casual, organic meal, and a hot cup of coffee.
+Start your day at Café Aquatica, a charming roadside retreat for a casual, organic meal and a hot cup of coffee.
 Enjoy breakfast pastries, savory breakfast burritos, or bagels with cream cheese and lox.
-The café deck overlooks a beautiful estuary, offering views of local flora and fauna
+The café deck overlooks a beautiful estuary, offering views of local flora and fauna.

-Kayaking With WaterTreks EcoTours
+Kayak With WaterTreks EcoTours

-Nature and outdoor enthusiasts can live out their vacay dreams via a kayaking tour with WaterTreks EcoTours, owned by Suki Waters, a local Native American guide and kayak instructor.
+Nature and outdoor enthusiasts can live out their vacation dreams via a kayaking tour with WaterTreks EcoTours, owned by Suki Waters, a local Native American guide and kayak instructor.
 Visitors can explore quiet estuaries or the Pacific Ocean while learning about local wildlife, Sonoma County history, and more.

 Wine Tasting in Downtown Jenner